SAP/open-ux-tools/packages/app-config-writer/README.md

 # @sap-ux/app-config-writer

-The `@sap-ux/app-config-writer` adds smartlinks configuration for a SAP UX project.
+The `@sap-ux/app-config-writer` adds or updates configurations to a SAP UX project.

+## Features

+### Smart Links configuration
+Smart Link controls can be defined in an application to provide navigation links to other Fiori Applications in a standardized way.
+To deliver an application with pre-configured targets for the included smart links, it is necessary to add a smartlinks configuration to the project.

 ## Installation
 Npm